massimocaprinali/cloud-foundry-public/autoscaling.md

     ```
     {: codeblock}

-    The policy above is used to trigger  scaling based on memory utilization  when the defined threshold is breached for at least `120    seconds`.
+    This policy is used to trigger scaling based on memory utilization when the defined threshold is breached for at least 120 seconds.
 Refer to [Cloud Foundry App-Autoscaler user guide][autoscaler_user_guide] for how to create your own autoscaling policy.

-*  Attach the policy to your app
+3. Attach the policy to your app

     ```
     ibmcloud cf aasp <YOUR_APP> <YOUR_POLICY_FILE>
     ```
     {: pre}

-*  (optional) Furthermore, you can query the most recent aggregated metrics of your app.
-App-Autoscaler supports multiple [metric types][metric_type], but only the metrics you defined in your policy could be retrieved, i.e. `memoryutil` in above example.
+4. (optional) You can query the most recent aggregated metrics of your app.
+App-Autoscaler supports multiple [metric types][metric_type], but only the metrics you defined in your policy can be retrieved, for example, `memoryutil` in previous example.

     ```
     ibmcloud cf asm <YOUR_APP> <METRIC_TYPE> --desc
     ```
     {: pre}

-*  (optional) Use the command below to query scaling history:
+5. (optional) Use the command below to query scaling history:

     ```
     ibmcloud cf ash <YOUR_APP> --desc
     ```
     {: pre}

-    Refer to [Cloud Foundry App Autoscaler CLI plugin guide][autoscaler_cli] for more options to use the command line.
+    Refer to [Cloud Foundry App Autoscaler CLI plug-in guide][autoscaler_cli] for more options to use the command line.

 ## Policy configuration